romanodev/OpenBTE/docs/source/reference.rst

 Reference
 ===================================

+The easiest way to support OpenBTE is to star its github repository.

 The paper on OpenBTE is coming soon.
-Meanwhile, please consider this citation
+Meanwhile, if you use the code or get inspiration from it please consider this citation

 .. code-block:: bash